Vyral/base-template/_posts/2018-11-16-what-zillow-is-doing-to-real-estate-agents-commissions.md

 ---
 layout: post
-title: What Zillow is Doing to Real Estate Agents’ Commissions
+title: What Zillow Is Doing to Real Estate Agents’ Commissions
 date: 2018-11-16 21:50:45
 tags:
 excerpt: >-
-  As Zillow and other online real estate companies keep playing a bigger role in the sales process, they’ll keep taking a larger portion of us agents’ commissions.
+  As Zillow and other online real estate companies keep playing a bigger role in the sales process, they’ll keep taking a larger portion of agents’ commissions.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Dave+Hooke/Recruiting+Videos/2018/November/Central+PA+Real+Estate+Agent-+What+Is+Zillow+Doing+to+Real+Estate+Commissions%253F.mp4